CaterinaBi/aicore-recommendation-ranking-system/README.md

 return new_image
 ```

-A docstring has been added to the function, as per python OOP best practices.
+A docstring has been added to the function, as per python programming best practices.

-The logic behind the file is quite straightforward, and is implemented in the `if __name__ == '__main__'` function.
+The logic behind the file is quite straightforward, and is implemented in the `if __name__ == '__main__'` function, which stores the filepath of the raw image files in the `path` variable, to which `image_dataset/raw_dataset/` is assigned, and then declares and creates the destination folder for the resized images (`cleaned_images/`) as follows:

-It should take in a filepath to the folder which contains the images, then clean them and save them into a new folder called "cleaned_images".

 ```python3
 new_path = "image_dataset/cleaned_images/"
 if not os.path.exists(new_path):
     os.mkdir(new_path)
 ```
+A for-loop which calls the `clean_image_data()` function is then used to clean and rename each image individually.
+Notice the slicing used within `enumerate(dirs)` to test the code on a subset of 5 images - this will have to be deleted when cleaning the dataset to train the ML model.

 ```python3
 for n, item in enumerate(dirs[:5], 1): # index has to be changed to limit/increase number of processed images